NDinhChien/MiracleForYou/README.md

 It might be considered **best strategy** to learn from a real-life application and it is so helpful to have runnable codebase as references, especially during our early time with new technologies.
 For example, you don't have to deal with all the database and cache connection setups that will cost you lots of time finding best practices.
 Finally, when you read this post, i am quite sure that you got stumbled many times over my writing skill 😅.
 To be honest, I am not really good at it but i hope you can understand what i meant.
 Thank you for your visit and have a good day!

-##  Next plan <a name = "plan"></a>

-My next plan is to build an API using NestJS + SocketIO, as well as practice OPP design patterns & apply SOLID principles too!